stanuch/BioLogic/README.md

 -----

-## 📂 Repository Contents
+## Repository Contents

 This repository is organized by exercise number.
 * **Exercise 1: Jupyter Notebook Introduction**
    * Foundational exercise introduces the Jupyter Notebook environment
    * Covers the basics of the interface, how to create and execute code cells, and how to format text and notes using Markdown cells.
 * **Exercise 2: Blast, Polars and Matplotlib**
    * Focuses on performing sequence similarity searches using BLAST
    * Data analyzed using the Polars DataFrame library.
    * Matplotlib is used to create plots and visualize the findings from the alignment data.
 * **Exercise 3: Biological Databases**
    * Focuses on accessing PDB, PubMed, Nucleotide, and PubChem.
    * Includes data parsing, chemoinformatics (RDKit), TF-IDF, and PCA.
+* **Exercise 4: HMMER, Pfam, and Domain Co-occurrence Analysis**
+   * Focuses on searching protein sequences against the Pfam database using PyHMMER.
+   * Involves identifying matches to the queried domain and filtering results based on coverage and iE-value.
+   * Extracts matching sequences to a FASTA file and performs a second search against the full Pfam database.
+   * Calculates and visualizes domain co-occurrence frequencies with Matplotlib, including cases where Peptidase_M23 appears alone.

 -----

-## 🔬 Biological Databases
+## Biological Databases

 This set of exercises focuses on programmatically accessing, parsing, and analyzing data from major biological databases using Python.